Developed by national environmental enterprise Greening Australia, Cooling the Schools will be implemented over three years and has three goals:

 “We will be partnering with Western Sydney University to identify and prioritise the communities with the lowest canopy cover and greatest vulnerability to the urban heat island effect.”

-The Cooling the Schools project is part of Greening Australia’s Nature in Cities program and is supported by funding from the NSW Government under the Greening our City Premier’s Priority.
+The Cooling the Schools project is part of Greening Australia’s Nature in Cities program and is supported by funding from the NSW Government under the Greening Our City initiative.
 For more information about this project, please feel free to send us an online query.